Workiva/over_react/lib/src/builder/README.md

     ```

-5. Finally, it the initializer for our factory (_$Foo) is generated with a function that returns a new instance of our
+5. Finally, the initializer for our factory (_$Foo) is generated with a function that returns a new instance of our
 private props implementation.
 This factory is __the entry-point__ to externally consuming our
 component and props class.